arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 <strong>Donald Trump </strong>endorsed <strong>Kevin McCarthy’s </strong>beleaguered bid to become Speaker of America’s <strong>House of Representatives</strong>.
 The former president wrote on his social-networking platform, Truth Social, that Republican members should “vote for Kevin” and “take victory”.
 Mr McCarthy [lost three successive votes](https://www.economist.com/united-states/2023/01/04/republicans-struggle-to-elect-a-speaker-of-the-house) on Tuesday, as 20 right-wing Republicans withheld their support.
 It marks the first time in a century that the lower chamber of Congress failed to elect a leader in a single poll.
-Voting is to resume on Wednesday and will continue until a Speaker is chosen.
+Voting resumed on Wednesday and will continue until a Speaker is chosen.

 <strong>EU</strong> regulators judged that <strong>Meta</strong> broke European law by in effect compelling users of its social-media platforms such as Facebook and Instagram to accept personalised advertisements.
 The ruling includes a fine of €390m ($414m), but could prove far more costly for the American tech giant if it forces changes to its advertising model.
 The judgment is one of the most significant since the EU introduced new [data-privacy laws](https://www.economist.com/business/2018/04/05/europes-tough-new-data-protection-law) in 2018.